Skip to content

 1. A browser or reverse proxy sends a request to the public Proxer server.

-2. The server reads the Host header and finds the matching root or subdomain tunnel.
+2. The server reads the effective host and finds the matching root or subdomain route.

-3. The server opens a new tunnel stream for the request.
+3. The server opens a tunnel stream over the registered client’s control connection.

-5. Response headers and body chunks are sent back over the same tunnel stream.
+5. Response headers and body chunks return over that tunnel stream.

-6. The public server writes the response to the original caller.
+6. The public server writes the response back to the original caller.

-HTTP streaming and Server-Sent Events are forwarded as chunks.
-WebSocket upgrades are proxied as bidirectional tunnel streams.
+HTTP streaming and Server-Sent Events are forwarded as chunks, not buffered as one whole response.
+WebSocket upgrades become bidirectional tunnel streams after the same host-routing step.

 If an established control connection drops, the client cleans up active streams and tries to reconnect.
-When the server comes back on the same URL, the client registers again.
+When the server is reachable at the same URL, the client authenticates and registers again.
+Auto-assigned subdomains stay stable across reconnects during the same client run.

-Initial startup is stricter: if the client starts while the server is unavailable, the command may fail before the reconnect loop exists.
-Start the server first, then start clients.
+Initial startup is stricter.
+If you start the client while the server is unavailable, the command may fail before the reconnect loop exists.
+Start the server first.

 Proxer does not route a request to the only connected client just because there is one.
-The request host must match the registered root domain or a registered subdomain.
-This keeps multi-client deployments predictable.
+The host must match the root domain route or a registered subdomain route.
+In practice, this avoids a class of confusing mistakes when several people or services share one tunnel server.